 Educator E-Fence Underground Fence by E-Collar

-We like the “tone-only” (in addition to shock options) in this “training” fence.
+We like the tone-only option in this training fence.

 As the name suggests, the Educator E-Fence is all about training dogs to stay within their set boundaries.
 Because education is at the forefront of this fence design, the collar comes with tone-only modes for the more nervous dogs in your life.